nicelifeBS/Modo_LightBank/README.md

 *DESCRIPTION:* <br/>
-Created primarily as an exercise for testing PySide in Modo 801 Linux.
+Created primarily as an exercise for testing PySide in *Modo 801 Linux*.
 Registers a new Custom Viewport which offers access to limited controls for all lights simultaneously, including the following:
 - radiant intensity
 - material color
 - diffuse contribution